Ohhhhhconnor/DailyBlog/_posts/2016-09-03-Finding-the-Time.markdown

 title: Finding the Time
 date: 2016-09-03 10:00 am
 author: Jordan O'Connor
 categories:
 description: We all don't have enough time, you need to make the time.
 ---

 Last Wednesday, my wife and I had our first baby!
 A baby boy, who goes by the name of Finley James O'Connor.
 He's incredible.
-Such an honor and a blessing to be his father.
+It's such an honor and a blessing to be his father.

 As I am writing this, he is laying across my mid-section and I am trying not to